Bayesian Neural Networks for Reversible Steganography: Introduction

-\IEEEPARstart{A}{rtificial} intelligence arises from the question `Can machines think?' \cite{10.1093/mind/LIX.236.433}.
-Machine learning refocuses attention on addressing solvable problems of a practical nature automatically.
-Deep learning is a subclass of machine-learning algorithms based on neural networks and connectionism \cite{NIPS2012_AlexNet, Simonyan15, LeCun:2015aa}.
-Most modern deep-learning models are regarded as \emph{deterministic} as they only offer predictions but lacking confidence bounds for data analysis and decision making, thereby incurring risks in automated systems.
-As a safety concern, it is important to be aware of the limitations of a machine that is deployed in real-world settings and granted autonomous control \cite{ijcai2017-661}.
-While the notion of machine consciousness is illusive and there is no indication that contemporary artificial intelligence is anywhere close to engendering that, uncertainty quantification would be a principle element towards self-aware machinery.
-Bayesian deep learning provides a way to calculate uncertainty based on a \emph{probabilistic} conception \cite{10.1145/3409383}.
+Most modern deep-learning models are regarded as \emph{deterministic} as they only offer predictions while lacking confidence bounds for data analysis and decision-making, thereby incurring risks in automated systems.
+As a safety concern, it is important to be aware of the limitations of a machine that is deployed in real-world settings and granted autonomous control~\cite{ijcai2017-661}.
+While the notion of machine consciousness is illusive and there is no indication that contemporary artificial intelligence is anywhere close to engendering that, uncertainty quantification would be a principal requirement for the development of self-aware intelligent machinery.
+Bayesian deep learning provides a way of calculating uncertainty based on a \emph{probabilistic} conception~\cite{10.1145/3409383}.

-Digital steganography is the practice of covering messages within digital media \cite{1999_771065}.
-Although steganographic distortion is generally imperceptible, \emph{reversibility} is a necessity for applications in which data integrity is of major priority \cite{2001_Fridrich_Invertible, 2003_1227616, 2006_1608163, 2007_4291553, 2016_RDH_Survey}.
-The recent development of deep learning has brought a paradigm shift in the research of reversible steganography \cite{Duan:2019aa, Jung:2019aa, 2020_9245471, Lu_2021_CVPR}.
-Similar to lossless compression \cite{1948_6773024}, predictive modelling forms a fundamental pillar of reversible steganography for analysing redundancy in digital signals \cite{2005_1381493, 2007_4099409, 2009_4811982, 2011_5762603, 2014_6746082}.
-It has been reported that deep neural networks can serve the role of predictive models \cite{Hu:2021aa, Chang:2021aa, chang2021deep}.
-Despite an improved accuracy offered by neural networks, non-trivial prediction errors occur when making inferences about some \emph{out-of-distribution} and \emph{noisy} test data.

-In this letter, we study uncertainty in predictive neural networks for reversible steganography based on a theoretical framework of Bayesian deep learning \cite{Gal2016Uncertainty}.
-Our objective is to develop a learning-based method for analysing and quantifying uncertainty due to out-of-distribution and noisy data, hence improving steganographic capacity-distortion performance.
+In this paper, we study predictive uncertainty in deep neural networks for reversible steganography based on a theoretical framework of Bayesian deep learning~\cite{Gal2016Uncertainty}.
+Our objective is to develop a learning-based method for quantifying uncertainty caused by out-of-distribution and noisy data, thereby enabling an adaptive steganographic system and improving steganographic rate-distortion performance.